timboudreau/acteur/FAQ.md

 The `ok()` method is a shorthand for `setState(new RespondWith(OK, "hello world"))`.
 Replace OK with whatever constant on Netty's `HttpResponseStatus` you want.

+The `@HttpCall` annotation indicates that this Acteur is an *http endpoint* - if you're using GenericApplication (if you're using ServerBuilder you are by default) it causes a `Page` subclass to be generated under the hood and be added to the application.

 #### Is Acteur MVC?